 As always, this is a quick overview of the ingredients needed to make the best no-bake, sugar-free lemon pie!
 For the complete, printable instructions scroll to the recipe card below.
 For this recipe you will need:

 • Confectioners and Granulated Sweetener: In a pinch it is okay to stick with granulated sweetener only.
 However, as written the crust calls for confectioners sweetener for a smooth texture and the granulated sweetener is used in the lemon curd.
-To keep this low carb, I use monkfruit, regular sugar works as well.
+To keep this low carb, I use monkfruit, but regular sugar works as well.

 • Egg Yolks: You will need the egg yolks only from size large eggs.
 For the best results, allow the yolks to come to room temperature before using.

 • Lemon Juice and Lemon Zest: fresh lemon juice as well as lemon zest.
+We skip the extracts and use regular lemons for the perfect citrus flavor!
+You may want additional lemon slices for garnish.

-lemon pie on pan
+gluten-free lemon pie on pan

 How to Make Lemon Pie